Skip to main content

 Prior to her work at the National Air and Space Museum, she worked as a historic interpreter at George Washington's Mount Vernon, and did an internship at the National Portrait Gallery's Department of Photography.
 There, she cataloged photographs acquired through donation and developed strategies for recording portrait information in the museum's electronic database.

-With over 18 years at the Museum, Jennifer has worked on programs including artifact loans, the Museum's annual Mutual Concerns conference, and as a representative for the department on digital and other exhibition projects.
-Most recently, she curated the exhibit Outside the Spacecraft: 50 Years of Extra-Vehicular Activity and currently serves as exhibition curator for the Moving Beyond Earth exhibition.
-She is the lead curator for a new exhibition, At Home in Space, set to open in 2025.
+With over 20 years at the National Air and Space Museum, Jennifer has worked on programs including artifact loans, the Museum's annual Mutual Concerns conference, and as a representative for the department on digital and other exhibition projects.
+Most recently, she curated the exhibit Outside the Spacecraft: 50 Years of Extra-Vehicular Activity and currently served as exhibition curator for the Moving Beyond Earth exhibition.
+She is the lead curator for a new exhibition about the Space Shuttle, International Space Station, and Artemis programs called At Home in Space, set to open in the summer of 2026.

 Awards And Honors